THE GARDEN FUND

-The Annual Fund is the corner stone of all fundraising at Garden School – the foundation upon which other fundraising efforts rest.
-The Annual Fund at Garden generates revenue that supports core activities, program enrichment, and school development.
-Annual Fund revenues provide the extra margin of excellence not afforded by tuition.
-The Annual Fund is an ongoing, annual Garden School fundraising activity, critical to the School’s operating income.
+The Garden Fund is the corner stone of all fundraising at Garden School – the foundation upon which other fundraising efforts rest.
+The Garden Fund at Garden generates revenue that supports core activities, program enrichment, and school development.
+Garden Fund revenues provide the extra margin of excellence not afforded by tuition.
+The Garden Fund is an ongoing, annual Garden School fundraising activity, critical to the School’s operating income.
 It complements the fundraising from special events like our annual Garden Gala, and provides the funds necessary for the program enhancements and projects needed to maintain Garden School’s level of excellence in education.

 Participation is most important!
 Each gift, no matter the size, makes a significant difference!

 - Strives to close the gap between tuition and the cost of a Garden education

 - Maintains the Garden tradition of excellence in academics, arts, athletics, character and service

 - Enables Garden to offer meaningful opportunities through a wide variety of programs